FAQ: How do you grade quality and condition?

 With respect to the monetary values of certain prints such as Michener's Sharaku, time has ultimately proved him wrong — at least for now — as the cost of Sharaku's prints has risen astronomically since Michener's time.
 A few of the choicest specimens have sold for nearly half a million US dollars on the auction market during recent highly speculative periods (see Christie's reference below).

 Nevertheless, many would surely agree with Michener's concern over "extraneous factors" interfering with the aesthetic appreciation of art.
 Questions indeed arise in the wake of inflated monetary values.
-For example, can we examine a Sharaku print without considering its value in the market place?
+For example, can we examine a Sharaku print without considering its monetary value?
 How does such an awareness of the commodification of art affect our ability to experience the emotional and narrative power of the design?
 When we see such a print, do we become enthralled by its effect primarily as an art object, or are we more than just a little affected by our knowledge of its cost?
 Is it "important" because scholars have long recognized the great skill and uniqueness of Sharaku, or because it is worth so much money, or both?
-If both, how do we sort through the confounding effects of art and commerce?
-When do we lose sight of the intrinsic value of art and fall prey to "art as coinage"?
+If both, how do we sort through the confounding reciprocal effects between art and commerce?
+When do we lose sight of the intrinsic value of art and fall prey to art as coinage?
 We are all to varying degrees curious about the monetary value of Japanese prints and other works of art.
 It is hardly a recent phenomenon, as arts and crafts have for centuries been objects of desire and popular commodities.
 What we should regret is that too many of us assign an equivalence between the financial cost and the aesthetic value of a work of art.

 One of the most frequently asked questions by collectors is "what is my print worth?"
 Putting aside for the moment the concerns just expressed about the confounding of aesthetic and monetary values, it might be helpful to identify the various factors that affect the prices of Japanese prints.
 Some of these factors would apply, of course, to other works of art.
 The order of the descriptions below may imply a ranking of importance, but this is an area of malleable value, and not every print would be affected by what is listed below in precisely the same order or to the same degree.
 The consistency and duration of the effects of these factors also vary.

 Artist: The reputation of an artist greatly affects the price of a print.
-Prints by artists whose works are much admired can cost a great deal more that works by those who are considered of only secondary importance.
+Prints by artists whose works are much admired can cost a great deal more than works by those who are considered second-tier or lower ranked artists.
 Thus two designs that are of roughly equal value when judged on purely aesthetic grounds (as if, for example, neither print were signed or attributed to particular artists) could vary enormously in price if one were by an acknowledged master while the other were by a student or follower.
 Similarly, a very fine design by a secondary artist can cost significantly less than a mediocre design by a master artist.